 - Naloxone blocks the receptors in the brain that are associated with the desired effects of alcohol.

 Many different behavioral therapies have been found to be helpful in this type of treatment.
 Cognitive-behavioral therapy can help patients change the way they view their substance abuse and learn better life skills and coping mechanisms to avoid this issue in the future.
-And according to the National Institute on Alcohol Abuse and Alcoholism, support groups like Alcoholics Anonymous are still “the most commonly sought source of help for [alcohol use disorders] in the United States,” which is why many treatment programs utilize these groups and provide time and space for meetings in their facilities.
+And support groups like Alcoholics Anonymous are still “the most commonly sought source of help for [alcohol use disorders] in the United States,” which is why many treatment programs utilize these groups and provide time and space for meetings in their facilities.

 Inpatient vs. Outpatient Care

 Alcohol addiction can be mild or severe depending on your specific situation.
 If you are suffering from a more severe addiction, it may be necessary for you to seek inpatient care, and this option is especially necessary for the treatment of delirium tremens.
 However, whether or not inpatient or outpatient care will be more successful for your recovery depends highly on your personal situation.

 Anyone who has lost control of their alcohol use should consider the benefits of professional treatment.
 The four signs that show you are suffering from an alcohol use disorder are: